-17. Physical restraint
+16. Physical restraint

 School staff can use reasonable force to either control or restrain pupils.
-A number of staff members have MAPA training (Management of Actual or Potential aggression).
+A number of staff members have Safety Intervention Training.
 This programme is designed to consider the care, welfare, safety and security of pupils as well as defuse challenging situations.
-MAPA also trains staff to use reasonable force, if necessary, to prevent pupils from harming themselves or others.
+This training also trains staff to use reasonable force, if necessary, to prevent pupils from harming themselves or others.